HoloCompress/DPRC/README.md

 This repository contains the source codes for the paper [Joint Neural Phase Retrieval and Compression for Energy- and Computation-Efficient Holography on the Edge](https://dl.acm.org/doi/10.1145/3528223.3530070)

 ## Prepare the environment
-To train/test with the codes, please first prepare the conda environment first.
+To train/test with the codes, please prepare the conda environment first.
 #### Prepare the Python environment:

 1) Install anaconda on your machine.
 (For example, you can install [MiniConda](https://docs.conda.io/en/latest/miniconda.html).)

-2) After installing conda, run the following commands in the terminal:
+2) After installing anaconda, run the following commands in the terminal:

     ```
     conda env create -f environment_dprc.yaml